husarion/panther_ros/panther_battery/README.md

 #### Battery statuses

-The battery status is described with two ROS message fields: `power_supply_status` and `power_supply_health`. **This information is subsequently retrieved in the panther_manager node, where decisions related to safety procedures are made**.
+The battery status is described with two [Battery State](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/BatteryState.html) message fields: `power_supply_status` and `power_supply_health`. **This information is subsequently retrieved in the panther_manager node, where decisions related to safety procedures are made**.

 Safety thresholds used in calculating the various values describing the state of the battery: